-After the closing of the offering contemplated hereby, our board of directors will determine the fair value of each common share underlying sharebased awards based on the closing price of our common shares as reported by the NASDAQ on the date of grant.
+After the closing of the offering contemplated hereby, our board of directors will determine the fair value of each common share underlying share-based awards based on the closing price of our common shares as reported by the NASDAQ on the date of grant.

-Based on an assumed initial public offering price of \$16.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, the intrinsic value of stock options outstanding at March 31, 2017 was

-\$51.5 million, with \$23.4 million related to vested options and \$28.1 million related to unvested options.
+Based on the initial public offering price of \$15.00 per share, the intrinsic value of stock options outstanding at March 31, 2017 was \$47.8 million, with \$21.9 million related to vested options and \$25.9 million related to unvested options.

-While the assumed initial public offering price of \$16.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, is greater than the \$9.06 per share fair value of our common stock that was determined by our board of directors as of February 28, 2017, the date of the most recent valuation of our common stock, there are several factors, in addition to positive developments in our business and prospects, that explain this difference.
+While the initial public offering price of \$15.00 per share is greater than the \$9.06 per share fair value of our common stock that was determined by our board of directors as of February 28, 2017, the date of the most recent valuation of our common stock, there are several factors, in addition to positive developments in our business and prospects, that explain this difference.
 We confidentially submitted as a draft on February 5, 2016, as amended by Amendment No. 1 submitted on March 16, 2016 and Amendment No. 2 submitted on February 9, 2017, the registration statement of which this prospectus is a part.
 Subsequent to February 28, 2017, we publicly filed the registration statement on April 13, 2017 and Amendment No. 1 to the registration statement on April 26, 2017.
-These facts signaled that an initial public offering scenario was becoming significantly more likely than it had been prior to such dates, resulting in a higher total probability for the initial public offering scenario as compared to an exit/liguidity event scenario.
+These facts signaled that an initial public offering scenario was becoming significantly more likely than it had been prior to such dates, resulting in a higher total probability for the initial public offering scenario as compared to an exit/liquidity event scenario.
 Any increase in probabilities assigned to the initial public offering scenario rather than to an exit/liquidity event scenario results in an increase in the fair value of our common stock.
-Furthermore, the determination of the estimated initial public offering price range necessarily assumes that the initial public offering has occurred, a public market for our common stock has been created and all of our outstanding shares of preferred stock have converted into common stock in connection with the initial public offering.
-The midpoint of the estimated price range set forth on the cover page of this prospectus also excludes any discount for lack of marketability for our common stock, which was appropriately taken into account in the board of directors' fair market value determination as of February 28, 2017.
-The same valuation model has been relied upon by our board at all of the times at which it has determined the fair market value of our common stock, including the same peer group of comparable companies, except where a company had been sold or otherwise was deemed to no longer be appropriate for use in the peer group.
+Furthermore, the determination of the estimated initial public offering price range necessarily assumed that the initial public offering has occurred, a public market for our common stock has been created and all of our outstanding shares of preferred stock have converted into common stock in connection with the initial public offering.
+The initial public offering price also excludes any discount for lack of marketability for our common stock, which was appropriately taken into account in the board of directors' fair market value determination as of February 28, 2017.
+The same valuation model has been relied upon by our board at all of the times at which it has determined the fair market value of our common stock, including the same peer group of companable companies, except where a company had bee